-- micro, small and partly medium-sized enterprises, operating as limited liability companies (sp. z o.o.) or joint-stock companies (S.A.) whose shares are held exclusively by natural persons, - the entities must not hold shares in other companies, or the entirety of the rights and obligations in a partnership, - the overall revenue from operations (including VAT) may not exceed PLN 50 million. - passive income may not account for 50% or more of revenues, - · headcount at least three employees, - all of the above criteria must be met cumulatively.
+- limited liability companies (sp. z o.o.), joint-stock companies (S.A.), simple joint-stock companies (P.S.A.), or partnerships (limited partnerships (sp.k.) or limited joint-stock partnerships (S.K.A.)) whose shares are held exclusively by only natural persons, - the entities must not hold shares in other companies, or the entirety of the rights and obligations in a partnership, - passive income may not account for 50% or more of revenues. - headcount at least three employees, - prepare financial statements in compliance with the Polish Accounting Act and not IAS - all of the above criteria must be met cumulatively.